top of page

 Jon Lindbergh's life was marked by significant historical involvement.
 Although his venture into helium diving helmet design was short-lived, the handful of remaining examples serve as enduring reminders of his profound accomplishments and contributions to extreme depth diving.

-With an estimated production of fewer than ten units, and even fewer surviving to the present day, the Lindbergh / Hammar helmet was ultimately overshadowed by competition from R. Kirby, Yokohama, and later DESCO.
+With an estimated production of just a few units, and even fewer surviving to the present day, the Lindbergh / Hammar helmet was ultimately overshadowed by competition from R. Kirby, Yokohama, and later DESCO.
 As a result, this singular piece of helium diving technology became a true rarity, now deserving of prominence in any leading collection or museum globally.

 The display stand shown in the photos is available at a discounted price with the purchase of this helmet.